jlevasseur/afterburner/README.txt

 We offer a 'make world' script that retrieves nearly everything from the Internet, creates harmonious configurations, and then builds everything.
-The build process will generate many side products, and thus you should build within a dedicated directory (and not within the Afterburner directory).
+The build process generates many side products, and thus you should build within a dedicated directory (and not within the Afterburner directory).

 To build, change into your dedicated build directory, and execute: